 Gendered Ageism in the Workplace

-Why do only 8% of organizations currently include ageism in their EDI strategy?
+Yet only 8% of organizations currently include ageism in their EDI strategy.

 Is gendered ageism one of the least examined pieces of the diversity and inclusion jigsaw puzzle?